-Software-defined WAN (SD-WAN) network is a new WAN network that can achieve its purpose by virtualization technology, application-level strategy and overlay network, on-site customer-premises equipment.
+Software-defined WAN (SD-WAN) is a software-based overlay solution that offers easier deployment, improved connectivity and central control.
 The ultimate goal of SD-WAN is to replace expensive private lines with cheap links, such as MPLS.

-SD-WAN is an important emerging network market, which virtualizes enterprise network services, delivers them on industry standard hardware (also known as commercial off-the-shelf hardware) and configures and delivers them from the cloud.
+SD-WAN is an important emerging network market, which virtualizes enterprise network services, delivers them on industry-standard hardware (also known as commercial off-the-shelf hardware) and configures and delivers them from the cloud.
 At present, SD-WAN technology is being standardized in MEF.
-MEF is working to standardize SD-WAN terminology, service components, reference architectures, lifecycle service orchestration API's and SD-WAN service definition.
+MEF is working to standardize SD-WAN terminology, service components, reference architectures, LSO API's and SD-WAN service definition.